cedricwalter/TVProgram/readme.md

 [![TVprogram](https://img.youtube.com/vi/bEzWkPFL3ns/0.jpg)](https://youtu.be/bEzWkPFL3ns)

-This program is able to get the french TV program and read by a Text to Speech (TTS) engine when pressing on a button.
+This application is able to get the french TV program and read by a Text to Speech (TTS) engine when pressing on a button.
 This is especially useful for blind or disabled people.

 It use MaryTTS (https://github.com/marytts/marytts), an open-source, multilingual Text-to-Speech Synthesis platform written in Java.
 It was originally developed as a collaborative project of DFKI’s Language Technology Lab and the Institute of Phonetics at Saarland University.
 It is now maintained by the Multimodal Speech Processing Group in the Cluster of Excellence MMCI and DFKI.